 Member of the advisory board and event facilitator for the project Landkreise in Führung! (county councils taking the lead) of the German National Climate Initiative, supporting counties across Germany to work on climate with their member municipalities (in German).

-ClimateCulture-Lab: a project by the Pestel Institute, Climate Alliance and Univesity of Aachen, funded by the German National Climate Initiative, developing a learning and collaboration platform to support local cultural development towards zero emissions.
-I am providing process design and facilitation for local and regional workshops.
+ClimateCulture-Lab: a project by the Pestel Institute, Climate Alliance and University of Aachen, Germany, funded by the German National Climate Initiative, developing a learning and collaboration platform to support local cultural development towards zero emissions.
+I am providing process design and facilitation for local and national workshops.

 Supporting Prof. Ruth Schmitt’s project on local multi-stakeholder engagement processes for renewable energy planning in Switzerland as a member of the advisory group (FH Nordwestschweiz – University of Applied Sciences North West Switzerland).